nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M07 - Building a REST API/L3 - Controllers and URLs - The @PathVariable Annotation.md

 In this module, we’ll continue with our analysis of the Spring MVC Controller features.
 More precisely, we'll focus on the _@PathVariable_ annotation.

-The relevant module you need to import when you're starting with this lesson is: [controller-urls-pathvariable-start](https://github.com/eugenp/learn-spring/tree/module8/controller-urls-pathvariable-start)
+The relevant module for this lesson is: [controller-urls-pathvariable-end](https://github.com/nbicocchi/spring-boot-course/tree/module8/controller-urls-pathvariable-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [controller-urls-pathvariable-end](https://github.com/eugenp/learn-spring/tree/module8/controller-urls-pathvariable-end)

 ## The _@PathVariable_ Annotation